allegroai/clearml-docs/docs/deploying_clearml/clearml_config_for_clearml_server.md

 ```

-1. Save the ClearM configuration file.
-ClearM is now configured for the **ClearML Server**.
+1. Save the ClearML configuration file.
+ClearML is now configured for the **ClearML Server**.